 But aside from the development, a big part of why voters chose Bao and Williams came down to property taxes.

-This year, the 86th Texas Legislature passed two bills limiting tax increases to 3.5 percent before a city had to run an election for citizens to voice whether or not to increase their property taxes.
+This year, the 86th Texas Legislature passed a bill limiting tax increases to 3.5 percent before a city had to run an election for citizens to voice whether or not to increase their property taxes.

 The City of Plano has passed property tax increases consistently since the 2011-2012 budget, which approved a 1.66 percent increase in property taxes.
-Those increases steadily rose until hitting a 7.5 percent increase in the 2016-2017 budget.
-The city backed off the next year and again lowered this year’s increase to 4.49 percent.
+Those increases steadily rose until hitting a 7.3 percent increase in the 2015-2016 budget.
+The city backed off the next year with its increases, had a larger increase the next year and then again lowered this year’s increase to 4.49 percent.

-That means the budgets adopted by the city from the past six years would all have had to undergo a referendum if adopted under the new Texas law.
-It also means property tax payments for Plano residents has increased by about 33 percent in the past five years.
+That means the rates adopted by the city from the past five years would all have had to undergo a referendum if adopted under the new Texas law.
+It also means property tax payments for Plano homeowners has increased by about 40 percent in the past five years.

 Both Bao and Williams ran with a platform to combat increasing property taxes.
 They now join Anthony Riccardelli and Rick Smith who have historically voted against the tax increases at the council table.
 Bao replaces